Efficient simulation of a new class of Volterra-type SDEs: Introduction

-Our approach can be seen as a generalization of the fractional Heston introduced in \cite{guennoun2018asymptotic} (and further discussed in \cite{abi2019affine}), via the use of a more general family of kernels together with the introduction of a non-deterministic initial condition depending on time.
-This is something branded-new in the literature, up to our knowledge, and it introduces technical difficulties when dealing with the study of the error rates for the process $X$.
-The contribution of this quantity is not just in terms of adding some additional technicalities in the proofs, but it can be seen as a burst of memory at $t=0$, needed to restore the memory of the process of what was somehow happening before the initial time.
-Another attempt of generalizing \cite{guennoun2018asymptotic} can be found in \cite{horvath2017functional}.
+Our approach can be seen as a generalization of the fractional Heston model introduced in \cite{guennoun2018asymptotic} (and further discussed in \cite{abi2019affine}), via the use of a more general family of kernels together with the introduction of a non-deterministic initial condition depending on time.
+The contribution of this quantity is not just in terms of adding some technicalities in the proofs, but it can be seen as a burst of memory at $t=0$, needed to restore the memory of the process of what was somehow happening before the initial time.
+Another attempt of generalising \cite{guennoun2018asymptotic} can be found in \cite{horvath2024functional}.
 Our approach is somehow reminiscent of theirs but the purpose, as well as the tools exploited therein, differ from ours.
 In particular, our theoretical study and the simulation scheme we propose are completely different.
-Furthermore, as a consequence of our formalization, we get for free a path-dependent Volterra equation, that surprisingly turns out to be easily numerically solvable.
+Furthermore, as a consequence of our formalisation, we get for free a path-dependent Volterra equation, that surprisingly turns out to be easily numerically solvable.
 Last but not least, we get strong existence and uniqueness of solutions for the equation of the memory process, $\xi$, and, by fractional integration of it, of the process $X$ itself.
+Our work is also related to \cite{hamaguchi2024markovian}, who independently investigated a similar stochastic Volterra integral equation with power kernel and proved the existence, uniqueness and Markov property for the lifted stochastic evolution equation defined on an (infinite dimensional) Hilbert space.
+We emphasize that the performance of our numerical results is due to the fact we are able to work in finite dimension.